lecode-official/mvvm-framework/Documentation/QuickStart.md

 - **`OnNavigateFromAsync`** - Is called before the view model is navigated away from.
 Other than `OnDeactivateAsync`, `OnNavigateFromAsync` is called everytime the user navigates away from the view model.
 - **`OnDeactivateAsync`** - Is called when the view model gets deactivated.
 The view model only gets deactivated when the navigation stack of the window, that contains the view of this view model, is cleared, or when the window, containing the view of this view model, is closed.
 Therefore `OnDeactivateAsync` is only called once in the lifecycle of a view model.

 All view models have to implement the `IViewModel` interface.
-As mentioned before, the MVVM Framework builds upon [ReactiveUI](https://github.com/reactiveui/ReactiveUI), so there is standard implementation for the use with [ReactiveUI](https://github.com/reactiveui/ReactiveUI): `ReactiveViewModel`.
+As mentioned before, the MVVM Framework has strong ties to [ReactiveUI](https://github.com/reactiveui/ReactiveUI), so there is standard implementation for the use with [ReactiveUI](https://github.com/reactiveui/ReactiveUI): `ReactiveViewModel`.
 You should always derive your view models from `ReactiveViewModel`, because it has a lot of additional utility functions.
 As far as the navigation sub-system of the MVVM Framework is concerned, the only requirement of a view model is to implement `IViewModel`.